po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/27-Evr_Git-Pull-Request/README.md

 A pull request is a tool that allows us to collaborate on features after they are finished and before they are merged into a development branch or main code base.
 Once a feature branch is finished and ready for review, we can open a pull request and invite team members to review the code, comment on it, and even push their own commits.
 Pull requests not only provide a chance to catch bugs before merging, but they are also an important opportunity for developers to talk about features and decide if any modifications need to be made before moving forward.

 In this activity, we will practice opening a pull request for a feature branch.
 For now, you will only leave comments and a review on your own code.
-In future activities, you will learn more about collaboration on github and have the chance to work with others.
+In future activities, you will learn more about collaboration on GitHub and have the chance to work with others.
 Once the review is finished, we will merge the pull request and delete the feature branch.

 ## Instructions